-Investigative journalists have helped to create social and political change throughout history, from improving worker conditions in the early 1900s (the early muckrakers’ work of Ida Tarbell, Ida B. Wells, Upton Sinclair, and others) to releasing the Pentagon Papers (Daniel Ellsberg; 1971) to exposing sexual harassment in the 2010s (#MeToo).
+Investigative journalists have helped to create social and political change throughout history, from improving worker conditions in the early 1900s (the early muckrakers’ work of Ida Tarbell, Ida B. Wells, Upton Sinclair, and others) to releasing the Pentagon Papers (Daniel Ellsberg, 1971) to exposing sexual harassment in the 2010s (#MeToo) to 2021's revelations about Facebook's involvement in the spread of misinformation online.
 Given journalism's potential to affect social change, what contemporary issues would you investigate?

 In this activity, you will act as an investigative journalist as you explore a political topic of interest.

 - Investigate a local community issue - collecting data from multiple sources - and present the findings as an investigative journalist.

 - Based on your findings, propose action by individual people and local government to create change